Skip to main content

 \n

 Every purchasing agent starts with a baseline service fee, typically ranging from 8-15% of the item's value.
 Premium agents like Wegobuy or CSSBuy hover around 10%, while budget options might start at 8% but compensate with shipping markups.
-The Mulebuy Spreadsheet data shows that most successful transactions fall in the 10-12% sweet spot, balancing cost with reliability.
+The Allchinabuy Spreadsheet data shows that most successful transactions fall in the 10-12% sweet spot, balancing cost with reliability.

 \n\n